naz321/SephoraReviews/README.md

 # SephoraReviews

-In this mini project, I scraped the reviews for all the foundation brands on www.sephora.com.
-Since I was unable to scrape the data directly from Sephora's website, I scraped Sephora's API.
+In this mini project, I scraped the reviews for all the foundation brands on www.sephora.com by scraping Sephora's API.
+The purpose of this was to familiarize myself with web scraping.